pelican-plugins/avatar/README.md

     python -m pip install pelican-avatar

-As long as you have not explicitly added a `PLUGINS` setting to your Pelican settings file, then the newly-installed plugin should be automatically detected and enabled.
+As long as you have not explicitly added a `PLUGINS` setting to your Pelican settings file, the newly-installed plugin should be detected and enabled automatically.
 Otherwise, you must add `avatar` to your existing `PLUGINS` list.
-For more information, please see the [How to Use Plugins](https://docs.getpelican.com/en/latest/plugins.html#how-to-use-plugins) documentation.
+For more information, please refer to the [How to Use Plugins](https://docs.getpelican.com/en/latest/plugins.html#how-to-use-plugins) documentation.

 Usage
 -----